Linear superposition as a core theorem of quantum empiricism: Numeri

 of semigroup $\frak G$ as an irreducible set of mathematical structures over~it.

-In this connection yet another---more formal---motivation of the passage $\lceil$se\-mi\-group $\rightarrowtail$ group$\rceil$, and thus of the superposition principle, does arise.
-In fact, the derivation of $\Aleph$ above engaged the inversion \eqref{unar}, but reappointment of primitives $\statePhi\rightleftarrows\state\Theta$ in \eqref{invol} is a fully independent act.
+In this connection, yet another---more formal---""motivation of the passage \lrceil{semigroup $\rightarrowtail$ group}, and thus of the superposition principle, does arise.
+Indeed, the derivation of $\Aleph$ above engaged the inversion \eqref{unar}, but reappointment of primitives $\statePhi\rightleftarrows\state\Theta$ in \eqref{invol} is a fully independent act.
 Therefore if we forget about `$(-)$"=copies of the positive pairs' $(0,\msf m)$, then the involutory nature of automorphism $\Aleph_{\sss\Phi\!\Theta}$ would still reproduce the semigroup $\frak G$ in numbers by `duplication' $\msf m\rightarrowtail\pm\msf m$, \ie, create the negative pairs $(0,-\msf m)$, thus turning $\frak G$ into a group \itsf{H}.
 An analogous reasoning on the symbol `$-$' could be cited even earlier, when the $\bbC$"=field was being derived.

+Now, remembering the above"=described move to the binarity of $\odot$"=multiplication on the $(\msf n,\msf m)$"=pairs, we arrive at the problem of matching it with structures~\eqref{base}.
+Clearly, one needs only to ascertain the functionality of operators $\oper[-1]{\bo\gimel}$ and $\Aleph$ that were not available yet.